A woman in a navy blue suit walks through a lush, green field, holding documents in her hand. © Johannes Funk

 Approach

-Area one – improving working conditions for women employees:
+Improving working conditions for women employees

 • collaborating with businesses to enhance working conditions for women

-• developing policies that promote work-life balance, increase the proportion of women in decision-making positions, eliminate sexual harassment in the workplace, and address gender-based pay gaps.
+• developing policies that promote work-life balance, increase the proportion of women in decision-making positions, eliminate sexual harassment in the workplace, and address gender-based pay gaps

-• offering short-term training and coaching on technical topics
+• offering trainings and coaching

-• establishing long-term partnerships with individual women-led businesses
+• establishing long-term partnerships with women-led businesses

-Last update: July 2024
+Last update: March 2025

 Additional information